 Then suddenly we hear a load roar in the bush ahead of us.
-David is hiking in front of me and turns around.
+My friend is hiking in front of me and turns around.
 He rushes over back to me and we shout “that was a bear”!
 We can hardly believe it, but they living here and this was certainly not the sound of a dog or a reindeer.
 We are amazed and a bit scared, because according to the lady of the visitor center we should not encounter any bears as they are super shy of people.
 After a short consultation, we decide to hike further and above all to make a lot of noise, to alert any other bears in the area to our presence.

 The first stop of the trek is normally the Stendalsstugorna, but we don’t feel like camping near a hut tonight.
 Although it is not very busy on the track, we prefer to look for the ultimate silence and space.
 We decide to continue walking for another hour and then find a nice camping spot by a stream.